Resources, Support, Personal stories

 I decided that I wanted to find some way, ANY way where I would be able to continue to HELP others.
 Since I am unable to work in any official capacity due to the physical limitations as well as the pain, I wanted to find a way to help others that may be dealing with similar situations; being disabled, living with chronic pain, and even dealing with being gay or as they call it, ''gay curious''.
 These ideas were what lead to my creating this website, and keeping this website for the last 17+ years.

-Despite all I have to deal with on a daily basis, I still consider myself to be extremely blessed, just in a much different way.
+Despite all I have to deal with on a daily basis, I still consider myself to be extremely blessed, just in much different ways.

 Why?
 Because I am able to share my life with my ''life-partner'', David*.
-David* and I have been together for 24+ eventful, but wonderful years!
+David* and I have been together for 24+ wonderful years!

 There is NO doubt in MY mind, that I would not be here today if it were not for David*.
 We have very few TRUE Friends, but MANY very wonderful "Acquaintances"; as well as NEW Friendships that have been reunited through Facebook.